liferay/alloyui.com/README.md

 So do you want to help us?
 That's pretty awesome!

-We are very happy to accept external contributions to the project in the form of feedback, bug reports or pull requests :)
+We are very happy to accept external contributions in the form of feedback, bug reports or pull requests :)

 [Go ahead and read our guide](http://zenorocha.github.com/alloyui.com/contributing).